alanwales/vsts-resharper-code-quality-task/src/README.md

 Either check the files in as above or copy them to the build controller.
 The path can then be configured to an absolute path, for example C:\Tools\Resharper.

 ### Legal
 This extension is provided as-is, without warranty of any kind, express or implied.

 Resharper is a registered trademark of JetBrains and the extension is produced independently of JetBrains.
+Support questions should be posted in the above Q&A section.